sshnaidm/ai-wanderer/README.md

 4. If a provider fails, the proxy automatically tries the next one.
 5. The response is returned in the same format the client used -- your app doesn't need to know which provider actually handled the request.
+6. The proxy records live backend metrics for the dashboard and skips backends whose configured request or token limits are already reached.

 ---